Intervilles: Broadcast

 A special programme was broadcast on France 2 on June 29, 2013, to mark the show's 50th anniversary, and an international version was broadcast on Gulli from 2014 to 2016.
 In 2019, it was announced that the programme would be revived, albeit without including the vachettes.
+Nagui finally announced in October 2023 that the show was no longer a priority, given the cost of living and the financial difficulties of different cities.
+However, in September 2024 it was officially confirmed by France Télévisions' Stéphane Sitbon-Gomez that the show would be revived in the summer of 2025.

-Background
+Background and history

 Intervilles was created as an adaption of the Italian programme Campanile sera, which pitted two teams representing separate towns against each other in a series of games and obstacle courses.
 When the 1962 Tour de France was not broadcast on French television due to a dispute over allowing commercial advertising on the Tour, Intervilles was created to fill the time.
 The original rule brought in by the creator Guy Lux was that towns could only participate if they had 20,000 inhabitants or less to avoid big cities because of a belief they lacked local pride.
-The first episode was between Saint-Amand-les-Eaux and Armentières in Dax in an open-air arena in front of 6,000 spectators.
+The first episode pitted Saint-Amand-les-Eaux and Armentières in Dax against each other in an open-air arena in front of 6,000 spectators.
 Reportedly it became so popular that the President of France, Charles de Gaulle would rearrange his official schedule to watch it.
 The programme inspired the British programme It's a Knockout.